 NFs implementing SBI transfer application data serialized as JSON objects.
 When receiving such data, an NF parses this JSON representation and creates equivalent internal data structures.
 Since the contents of the JSON objects shall be considered untrusted, blindly executing code fragments or loading resources from a local path or Uniform Resource Identifier (URI) shall not be possible.

-Procedure and execution steps:

 Pre-Conditions:

 - The tester has the privileges to log in the network product and to access to all system resources (e.g. log files)